joey57/Photo-Gallery/README.md

 For windows users use this to activa your environment ` source venv/Scripts/active`
 ####  Install dependancies
-Install dependancies that will create an environment for the app to run `pip3install -r requirements.txt`
+Install dependancies that will create an environment for the app to run `pip install -r requirements.txt`
 ####  Create the Database
     - psql
     - CREATE DATABASE <DBNAME>;